 You must be aware of the two important terms on boat insurance:

 The agreed value means that in the case of total loss of your ship, you’ll get paid the amount stated in the policy, regardless of any other factor.
 For a market value policies, the price for your boat in case of total loss is determined according to the depreciated cost of your boat.

 Most times, insurance companies offer discounts when you sign for a market value since it will always be lower.
 However, that will not be suitable for all situations.
 If your boat is new, it is better to sign for an agreed value, since it will protect your investment.

-How to Qualify for a Lower Boat Insurance Rate
+How to Qualify for the Best Boat Insurance Rates

-To be eligible for a lower boat insurance rate, you can do the following:
+To be eligible for lower cost insurance, do the following:

 - Add any safety options to your fishing boat

 - Layup discount for not using your boat year-round